aalekseevx/hat/README.md

 Here Website design and its link with Backend are described.

 Patterns:
-- Commang
+- Command
 - Chain of Responsibility
 - Observer
+- Composite

 Stack
 - HTML
-- Bulma / CSS
-- JQuery / JS
+- Vue / Buefy / JS

 Status - Ready